-Bistort (Persicaria bistorta) is an herbaceous flowering plant found throughout Europe.
+Bistort Root (Persicaria bistorta) is an herbaceous flowering plant found throughout Europe.

 the plant is also known by a large variety of names such as Adderwort, Dragonwort, Easter Giant, Easter Ledger, Easter magiant, Gentle Dock, Great Bistort, Osterick, Oysterloit, Passion Dock, Patience Dock (this name is also used for Rumex patientia), Patient Dock, Pink Pokers, Pudding Grass, Pudding Dock, Red Legs, Snakeweed, Twice-Writhen, and Water Ledges.

 The Latin name bistorta refers to the twisted appearance of the root.
 The plant was used once to make a bitter pudding in Lent from a combination of the plant’s leaves, oatmeal, egg and other herbs.
 It is the principal ingredient of dock pudding.